- Blood blisters on dogs are red lumps on the skin that develop from the blood vessels, hence the medical term vascular tumors.

 What Are Blood Blisters In A Dog’s Body?

-Also known as hematomas, blood blister on dogs are literally blood-filled blisters that can appear on basically any region of your dog’s body.
-These blood-filled blisters are typically found on a dog’s ears and scrotal area, and they are rarely formed on a dog’s internal organs.
+A blood blister on a dog is literally just a blood blister that can appear on basically any region of your dog’s body.
+Since it is a blood-filled blister, it is also known as hematoma.
+These blood-filled blisters are typically found on a dog’s ear flap and scrotal area, and they are rarely formed on a dog’s internal organs.
 Hematomas often occur when blood vessels are damaged.

 Did you know that there are two types of hematomas?
 The two types of hematomas in dogs: Aural and scrotal.